PubInv/covid19-vent-list/README.md

 ### Blower/Fan/Pump based

-[AmboVent](https://20100.be/ad-hoc-ventilator/) A well-tested design by a large team from the Israeli Air Force.
-Definitely one to watch.
-They plan to release open-source plans on April 2nd, if this happens it may be a game-changing event.

 [MIT E-Vent](https://e-vent.mit.edu/) -- This looks like one of the most advance projects.
 Sadly it is somewhat closed at present, they do not actually offer designs, though they say they will.